Who can use the Writing Center?

 When are workshops?
 How do I register?

-Workshops take place three times a week—Mondays from 3:30 to 5:00, and Thursdays and Fridays from 12:30 to 2:00.
+Workshops take place three times a week—Mondays, Tuesdays, and Wednesdays from 12:30-2.
 See our workshop schedule for dates and times of specific workshops.
 To register for a workshop, log in to our online scheduler and select “Workshop” from the dropdown menu at the top of the page.
 Then sign up for the workshop the same way you would for a regular appointment session.

 Who are the consultants?